 Instead of searching for a flight from your city to Havana, put only countries in the search bar.
 If you have some flexibility in terms of dates, set it up to ‘Cheapest month’ – just like I did in the screenshot below.

 As it turns out in the screenshot below, Havana isn’t the cheapest city to fly into from the US.
 But since it’s the most convenient place to fly into and the price difference isn’t crucial, I picked it as an example.

 Once I selected ‘Havana’ I got a number of option for departure cities within the US.
 Why?
-For instance, if you need a fly from let’s say NYC, it’s often cheaper to get a flight from Orlando to Havana and buy a separate fly with budget carrier to Orlando, rather than purchasing a flight from NYC, even with multiple stops.
+For instance, if you need a flight from let’s say NYC, it’s often cheaper to get a flight from Orlando to Havana and buy a separate fly with a budget carrier to Orlando, rather than purchasing a flight from NYC, even with multiple stops.
 So let’s pick Orlando and see what happens…

 Once I picked Orlando it turned out that the cheapest month to go to Havana was February.
 Then you can experiment with dates and see what works for you.
 Voilà!
 Now head to Skyscanner to find your flight 🙂

 Many visitors are interested in getting a ferry to Cuba.
 It was reported in 2015 that four companies have received licenses from the U.S. government to run ferries between Florida and Cuba, but nothing has been confirmed.
 Havana Ferry Partners has been talking about being ready to go whenever, but even their website isn’t working properly.

 In the spring of 2016, Carnival became the first cruise line in 50 years to sail to Cuba with their new ship Fathom (that I actually went to the Dominican Republic with).
 But the ship is now suspended.